freegs-plasma/FreeQDSK/README.md

 ## Usage

-A GEQDSK file may be read using the `geqdsk.read` function:
+A G-EQDSK file may be read using the `geqdsk.read` function:

 ```python
 from freeqdsk import geqdsk

 with open(filename, "r") as f:
     data = geqdsk.read(f)
 ```

-The result is a dict containing data from the GEQDSK file.
+The result is a dict containing data from the G-EQDSK file.
 To write a file:

 ```python
 with open(filename, "w") as f:
     geqdsk.write(data, f)
 ```

-Similarly, for AEQDSK files:
+Similarly, for A-EQDSK files:

 ```python
 from freeqdsk import aeqdsk